Here are some things I’ve worked on outside of the nat sampler to further improve for overall better emulation.

 The lower example illustrates ringing from a very badly truncated impulse on the frequency plot, this causes a filter effect and a ringing modulation that goes up through the frequency plot.
 Truncation through a very small impulse length can also cause a micro echo, which may sound more 3d, although this sounds interesting it is actually incorrect.
 A Longer echo can be more audible, this is caused by a long truncated impulse giving a bass echo.
 Bass echos occur because the truncation is in the latter part of the tail.

 The echoes can be seen by using a sweep in Izotope RX, a very fast sweep (2 secs) is excellent at finding them.
 The echoes can be seen as the two lines below the initial test sweep.
 Two echoes exist because the example is using two truncated instances.
 Also the very faint blue haze is caused by noise on the impulse.
+For a more in depth look into what happens when impulse is truncated look here

 It’s possible to eliminate all of these issues with the appropriate techniques.